 The Credential Program prepares students for the teaching profession by immersing them in the total environment of a public school classroom while enrolled in required coursework.
 The coursework incorporates a theoretical-practical approach to the teaching-learning process, encouraging close interactions among teacher candidates and teacher education faculty.
 Students complete requirements for the M.A. degree during two part-time quarters following the credential year.
 This coursework introduces the integration of research into teaching practice, making teachers more informed and pro-active practitioners.

 Teaching Credential/M.A.
 Degree Program

 Applicants are encouraged to have program prerequisites and testing requirements completed prior to submitting an application.
 Credential requirements are regularly revised by the State of California.
-To obtain the most current information, students considering a career in teaching are encouraged to consult with the School of Education advisors throughout their undergraduate career.
+To obtain the most current information, students considering a career in teaching are encouraged to visit the Credential/MA website and consult with the School of Education advisors throughout their undergraduate career.

 M.A. in Education Degree Programs.
 Applicants to the General Track M.A. must have completed an undergraduate degree with a major in a field that supports their intended area of emphasis.
 A minimum undergraduate GPA of 3.000 is necessary for graduate admission at the University of California, Davis.
 Please consult with advisors in the School of Education regarding additional testing or supplemental information that may be required for application to a specific program.

 Ed.D.
 Degree (CANDEL).
 Applicants to the CANDEL program must meet general admission requirements for graduate study at the University of California.
 Requirements include a bachelor's and master's degree (or equivalent) from an accredited institution, and a GPA of at least 3.000.
 In addition, applicants will have demonstrated prior experience in administrative or leadership roles in an educational institution or related areas.